Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box PIT for Circuits

-The key observation is that we can preserve the non-zeroness of $\hat{f}_1$ by retaining at most $s-1$ of the $s$-ordered power-sum polynomials $\hat{Q}_{ij}$ in each product $\prod_{j\in[D_2]}\hat{Q}_{ij}$ as n.c. while treating the remaining ones as commutative.
+The key observation is that we can preserve the non-zeroness of $\hat{f}_1$ by retaining at most $s-1$ of the $s$-ordered power-sum polynomials $\hat{Q}_{ij}$ in each product $\prod_{j\in[D_2]}\hat{Q}_{ij}$ as non-commutative while treating the remaining ones as commutative.
 This is stated in the following lemma, which we refer to as the \emph{product sparsification lemma}.
 This lemma generalizes Lemma 6.2 from \cite{AJMR19}.
-Unlike \cite{AJMR19}, we are dealing with the product of n.c. polynomials where the degree of individual factors can be greater than 1 if we consider them as commutative they may become 0.
-The proof of this lemma is crucially used the Claim \ref{ord-pow-sum-c-nc}, and the proof can be found in Appendix \ref{app-proof}.
-We will revisit the combination of $\hat{f}_1$ and $F_1$ in \cref{{step1.1}} to complete our analysis.
+However, unlike in \cite{AJMR19}, we are working with the product of non-commutative polynomials where the degree of individual factors can be greater than 1.
+If we simply treat them as commutative, as in \cite{AJMR19}, they may become zero.
+The proof of this lemma crucially relies on Claim \ref{ord-pow-sum-c-nc}, and the complete proof can be found in Appendix \ref{app-proof}.
+Unlike \cite{AJMR19}, one of the key distinctions in our setting is that the $\hat{Q}_{ij}$ polynomial can be non-homogeneous in general.